-As a medical interpreter, Lindsey accompanies Hispanic patients and their families throughout the hospital—from the ER and radiology to therapy sessions and labor and delivery.
+As a PRN (on-call) medical interpreter for Sanford Health, Lindsey accompanies Spanish-speaking patients and their families throughout the hospital—from the ER and radiology to therapy sessions and labor and delivery.
 She’s there to interpret and at times to serve as an adviser, informing staff about the cultural nuances that may affect the messages they’re hearing.
-She also helps translate documents, educates physicians and nurses about working with an interpreter, and participates in Sanford’s Diversity Council.
+Lindsey is also a nurse in Sanford's heart screening department, and she makes calls to Spanish-speaking women who are due for preventative cancer screenings.

 What convinced you Northwestern was the right college for you?